eth-brownie/brownie/docs/core-contracts.rst

 Contracts Outside of your Project
 =================================

-When working in a :ref:`live environment <network-management>`, you can create :func:`Contract <brownie.network.contract.Contract>` objects to interact with already-deployed contracts.
+When working in a :ref:`live environment <network-management-live>` or :ref:`forked development network <network-management-fork>`, you can create :func:`Contract <brownie.network.contract.Contract>` objects to interact with already-deployed contracts.

 New :func:`Contract <brownie.network.contract.Contract>` objects are created using one of three :ref:`class methods <api-network-contract-classmethods>`.
 Options for creation include: